In this short tutorial, you’ll learn how to add DropInBlog to WildApricot in a few straightforward and easy-to-follow

 This will show you how your blog will look to your visitors.
 What's more important at this moment, the public view will allow you to see and copy your blog URL.

 Select and copy the blog URL, then head over to your DropInBlog account again.
 This time you’ll need a different page from when you copied the integration code.
 Click Settings on the navigation bar and paste the URL in the Blog URL field on the Settings page.

 Before you leave this page and DropInBlog, scroll down until you see the Save All Changes button.
 Click it to save the URL in DropInBlog, and voila – you have fully integrated DropInBlog with WildApricot!
 Now you can blog and work on your content marketing as much as you want, knowing that DropInBlog has got your back.

 Tips for Using DropInBlog with WildApricot

 Add Custom CSS

-One of the things you may want to do after you add DropInBlog to your WildApricot site is customize the CSS.
+One of the things you may want to do after you add DropInBlog to your WildApricot site is to customize the CSS.
 Custom styles can help you improve the appearance of your blog on WildApricot even further, and the best thing is that they’re easy to add.